 Dad’s Matter- support group for young dads

-This weekly educational support group for dads is facilitated by experienced young fathers.
+This weekly educational support group for dads is facilitated by experienced fathers.
 Dads learn the importance of responsible fatherhood.
 This 10 week program is typically offered in the spring and fall.
 Call Centre to enroll.

 Care Closet- material support